Super Bowl Parlay Picks: How to Build NFL Parlays, SGPs

 There are many different ways to use parlays when making your NFL picks.
 Some aren't recommended while others can provide value on players you wouldn't get otherwise.

-The type of parlays that fall under that former category are ones that feature so many legs that the chances you'll win become relatively improbable.
-Sure, +5000 odds look great and the idea of turning $10 into $500 is tantalizing.
+The type of parlays that fall under the former category are those with many legs, decreasing the chances of winning.
+Sure, +5000 odds look great and the idea of turning $10 into $500 is appealing.
 But there's a reason the implied probability associated with those odds is less than 2%.

-However, you can create some very strong, +EV parlays by combining one leg on a bet you want to make but is trading at short odds with two to three additional legs featuring alt lines that have a very high likelihood of hitting.
-For example, you want to bet on a Saquon Barkley touchdown but don't want to bet on his -190 odds.
+However, you can create some very strong +EV parlays when combining one leg on a bet you want to make but is trading at short odds with two-to-three additional legs featuring alternate lines with a very high likelihood of hitting.

-We can combine a Barkley touchdown with Patrick Mahomes 175-plus passing yards and Jalen Hurts 150-plus passing yards to get odds of +100 at FanDuel.
+You could have combined a Barkley touchdown with Patrick Mahomes 175-plus passing yards and Jalen Hurts 150-plus passing yards to get odds of +100 at FanDuel.
 Those odds come with an implied probability of 50%.
-If you believe this bet is much better than simply a 50/50 coin flip, it could be worth putting together a parlay like this to more or less get better odds on a Barkley touchdown.
+If you believed this bet was much better than simply a 50/50 coin flip, it could have been worth putting together that parlay to get better odds on a Barkley touchdown.

-If you've never bet a parlay before, be sure to check out our guide on how to bet on the NFL before putting together your first NFL parlay or SGP.
+If you've never bet a parlay before, be sure to check out our guide for how to bet on the NFL before putting together your first.

 Unlike a parlay that includes bets from different games, building an SGP for the Super Bowl allows you to combine correlated outcomes - bets that could influence the results of another bet.
 While your odds almost always increase when adding more legs to a parlay, sportsbooks will often limit the boost for combining positively correlated outcomes.